-- In principle, a transaction must be notified prior to its consummation. - Unfortunately, the proposed Act is also imprecise in this regard, since in other sections it imposes an obligation to notify prior to the conclusion of "any agreement creating an obligation to acquire", and, in relation to public companies, requires notification prior to the announcement of a public tender offer (which may indicate that it is impermissible to announce a public tender offer conditional on approval in practice, this may create certain difficulties, including for example, the leak of the intention to announce a tender offer prior to it being announced). - The transaction should not be completed prior to clearance being granted or the lapse of the statutory time period for the issue of the clearance decision.
+- In principle, a transaction must be notified prior to its consummation. - Unfortunately, the Act is also imprecise in this regard, since in other sections it imposes an obligation to notify prior to the conclusion of "any agreement creating an obligation to acquire", and, in relation to public companies, requires notification prior to the announcement of a public tender offer (which may indicate that it is impermissible to announce a public tender offer conditional on approval in practice, this may create certain difficulties, including for example, the leak of the intention to announce a tender offer prior to it being announced).
+The Guidelines do not in detail address and resolve this issue. - The transaction should not be completed prior to clearance being granted or the lapse of the statutory time period for the issuance of the clearance decision.